defold/doc/docs/en/manuals/bob.md

 Bob is able to build data (corresponding to the build step of selecting the editor menu item <kbd>Project ▸ Build</kbd>), create data archives and create standalone, distributable application bundles (corresponding to the editor menu item <kbd>Project ▸ Bundle ▸ ...</kbd> options)

 Bob is distributed as a Java _JAR_ archive containing everything needed to build.
 You find the latest *bob.jar* distribution on the [GitHub Releases page](https://github.com/defold/defold/releases).
 Select a release, then download *bob/bob.jar*.
-If you are using Defold 1.12.0 or newer, you will need OpenJDK 25 to run it.
-For older versions of Defold, you will need openJDK 21.
+You will need OpenJDK 25 to run it.

-Compatible OpenJDK 25 mirrors (from Defold 1.12.0):
+Compatible OpenJDK 25 mirrors:
 * [OpenJDK 25 by Microsoft](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-25)
 * [OpenJDK 25 by Adoptium Working Group](https://github.com/adoptium/temurin25-binaries/releases) / [Adoptium.net](https://adoptium.net/)

 If you are on Windows you want the `.msi` file installer for OpenJDK.

-Legacy Live Update manifest-signing flags `--manifest-private-key` and `--manifest-public-key` have been removed from Bob.
-The `publickey` and `privatekey` entries in `liveupdate.settings` are now deprecated and unused, `game.public.der` is no longer generated or bundled, and the deprecated manifest/archive validation flow now checks supported engine versions instead of bundled key signatures.

 ## Usage